-Americans United for Separation of Church and State—the nation’s leading church-state advocacy organization—is seeking first-year, second-year, and third-year law students to work as interns in our legal department.
+Americans United for Separation of Church and State is seeking legal interns who are committed to civil rights, impact litigation, and upholding core First Amendment protections.
 Full-time positions are available during the summer; both part-time and full-time positions are available during the fall and spring.

+Americans United is the nation’s leading church-state advocacy organization.
+For the last 75 years we have litigated church-state issues in federal and state courts across the country, with a substantial practice before the federal courts of appeals and the U.S. Supreme Court.
 Most of our cases involve novel, cutting-edge First Amendment and other constitutional issues.
-In just the past few years, for example, we have filed lawsuits and submitted amicus briefs opposing:
+In just the past few years, for example, we have litigated lawsuits and submitted amicus briefs challenging or opposing:

-- Religion-based refusals by businesses and government officials to provides services to LGBTQ individuals;
+- Religion-based refusals by businesses and government officials to provide services to LGBTQ individuals and same-sex couples.

-- The Trump Administration’s anti-Muslim travel and immigration ban; and
+- The Trump Administration’s anti-Muslim travel and immigration ban.

-- Requests for exemptions for religious services from COVID-19-related public-health orders.
+- Demands for exemptions for religious activities from COVID-19-related public-health orders.

-How To Apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to email@example.com.
-The writing sample should be your own work and should not be substantially edited by anyone else.
+How to apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to firstname.lastname@example.org.
+The cover letter should highlight why you want to work with us and what perspectives you would bring to strengthen our practice.
+The writing sample may be of any length; it should be your best example of comprehensive and detailed legal argument or analysis, should be your own work, and should not be substantially edited by anyone else.

-Deadlines: Positions will remain open until filled.
+Deadline: Positions will remain open until filled.
 Applicants for summer positions are encouraged to apply by January 15.
-Applicants for positions during the fall are encouraged to apply by September 1.
-Applicants for positions during the spring are encouraged to apply by December 15.
+Applicants for positions during the fall are encouraged to apply by September 1; applicants for positions during the spring are encouraged to apply by December 15.